kauemurakami/kauemurakami/README.md

 ### Hello! <img style="margin: 0 auto" src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" height="50"> Welcome to my profile :octocat:

 - 🔭 I’m currently working on mobile development
-- 🌱 Learning Dart, 💙 Flutter, IoT, Deno and NodeJS
+- 🌱 Learning Dart, 💙 Flutter, Blockchain, IoT, Information Secutiry ,Deno and NodeJS
 - 👯 Looking to contribute with the organization and structure of Flutter projects that use [**GetX**](https://pub.dev/packages/get) as a state manager, with a pattern proposed by me called [**getx_pattern**](https://kauemurakami.github.io/getx_pattern), and accelerate the development with an extension made for vs code, [**GetX Snippets**](https://marketplace.visualstudio.com/items?itemName=get-snippets.get-snippets), both projects can be found in **this github**, in addition starting to contribute directly to the package.
 - 💬 Ask me about them, open an **issue**
 - 📫 How to reach me : [Telegram](https://t.me/kauemurakami)